litvinen/Divergence_in_tensors/README.md

 my_KLD_tensor.m was used for computing $D_KL(\alpha_1,\alpha_2)$ between two \alpha-stable distributions for various \alpha with fixed d=8 and n=64.
+#
+Other useful files:
+#
+KLD_simplified.m computes KLD between two \alpha stable distributions.
+Different ways are tested and compared with the analyticc solution.
+#
 Plese write me an email if you have any questions litvinenko@uq.rwth-aachen.de